Dealing with Debt Collectors

 A debt defense firm is very accustomed to dealing with debt collectors and will usually accept these types of cases on a contingency fee agreement.
 This means that the law firm will only get paid if they successfully settle or win your case.
 This arrangement can be beneficial in a time of crisis for debtors because it eliminates the need to pay up-front fees.
 Debt collectors are also far more likely to settle a debt if an attorney is involved.
 The time and cost of pursuing a debtor who has retained an attorney can be significantly higher for debt collectors if they fail to follow the law.

 If you want to stop debt collection harassment and are considering legal action, it is important to act quickly.
 The statute of limitations in Florida is four years.
 This means that you have four years from the date of the last debt activity to file a lawsuit against the debt collector.

-Led by attorneys Michael D. Finn and J. Andrew Meyer, the Finn Law Group is a consumer protection and debt defense firm with over 75 years of legal experience.
+Led by attorneys Michael D. Finn and J. Andrew Meyer with over 75 years of combined legal experience, the Finn Law Group is a consumer protection and debt defense firm.
 If you are being harassed by debt collectors, do not hesitate to contact The Finn Law Group for a free consultation.
 We will review your case and help protect your rights under Florida and Federal law.
 Contact us today.
 To learn more about Debt laws, follow us on Twitter.